September 20, 2018

-Pope.L, Jennifer Russell, and Rachel G. Wilf Join NYU Institute of Fine Arts’ Board of Trustees
+Pope.L, Jennifer Russell, and Rachel G. Wilf Join New York University Institute of Fine Arts’ Board of Trustees

-Marica Vilcek, chair of the NYU Institute of Fine Arts Board of Trustees, is pleased to announce the addition of three new members of the Institute’s Board of Trustees.
+Marica Vilcek, chair of the Institute of Fine Arts, New York University Board of Trustees, is pleased to announce the addition of three new members of the Institute’s Board of Trustees.
 Pope.L, artist and director of undergraduate studies in the Department of Visual Arts at the University of Chicago; Jennifer Russell, former associate director for exhibitions at The Metropolitan Museum of Art and alumna of the Institute; and Rachel G. Wilf, art historian and alumna of the Institute, join the Institute’s board, bringing a great wealth of knowledge and experience in the worlds of art and art history.

 April 2, 2018